• Skip to main content

 A bright orange lifebuoy hangs on a boat over still serene waters, symbolizing safety and preparation.

-When social workers discuss the kinds of policies we’d like to see implemented to protect children, it oftentimes seems like a long shot to see any of them come to […]
+When social workers discuss the kinds of policies we’d like to see implemented to protect children, it oftentimes seems like a long shot to see any of them come to fruition.
+Social work is full of dreamers – people who care deeply about the world around them and devote their lives to creating innovative solutions […]

 The NC Child Fatality Task Force: A Team of Lifesavers